day8/re-frame/README.md

 3. You're taking a [Functional Design and Programming course](http://www.eli.sdsu.edu/courses/fall15/cs696/index.html) at San Diego State University and you have a re-frame/reagent assignment due.
 You've left the reading a bit late, right?
 I remember those days.
-4. You know Redux, Elm, cycle.js or pux and you're interested in a ClojureScript implementation, with a data oriented design.
+4. You know Redux, Elm, cycle.js or pux and you're interested in a ClojureScript implementation, **with a data oriented design**.
     In this space, re-frame is very old, hopefully in a Gandalf kind of way.
-    First designed in Dec 2014, it even slightly pre-dates the official Elm Architecture, although thankfully we were influenced by early-Elm concepts like `foldp` and `lift`.
-We took a slightly different path and, over time, re-frame pioneered concepts like event handler middleware, coeffect accretion, and de-duplicated signal graphs.
+    First designed in Dec 2014, it even slightly pre-dates the official Elm Architecture, although thankfully we were influenced by early-Elm concepts like `foldp` and `lift`, as well as terrific Clojure projects like [Pedestal App], [Om] and [Hoplon].
+Since then,
+    re-frame has pioneered ideas like event handler middleware, coeffect accretion, and de-duplicated signal graphs.
 5. Which brings us to the most important point: re-frame is impressively buzzword compliant.
 It has reactivity, unidirectional data flow, pristinely pure functions,